IABTechLab/uid2docs/docs/sharing/sharing-tokenized.md

    1. Complete the following steps to encrypt the UID2s:

-      1. If starting from DII: Generate a UID2 token, using a UID2 SDK or the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint. (**GWH_KL I think we need to link to all the choices here but not sure what they all are: Publisher web options page maybe?**)
+      1. If starting from DII: Generate a UID2 token, using either one of the SDK options listed in [UID2 Sharing Workflow: Sharing in the Bid Stream](#uid2-sharing-workflow-sharing-in-the-bid-stream) or the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint.
       1. If starting from raw UID2:  Encrypt raw UID2s to convert them into UID2 tokens, using a UID2 SDK or Snowflake: see [Sharing Steps: Summary](sharing-implementing.md#sharing-steps-summary).
    2. Transmit the UID2 tokens to an authorized receiver.